-Morcilla is a sausage, like chorizo, that is very much a part of the ritual of the “slaughter” or la matanza, in Spain.
-Extended family, friends, and neighbors get together in small towns all over to sacrifice their fattened hogs to make chorizo, morcilla, and jamon.
-Like most agrarian societies, Spaniards make good use of just about every part of the pig—from the hooves to the jowls to the ears.
-The blood doesn’t go to waste either!
-It is quickly drained into a large pan and immediately taken to the kitchen where morcilla preparation will take place.
+Morcilla is a sausage that, like chorizo, is very much a part of the ritual of the “slaughter” or la matanza in Spain.
+Extended family, friends, and neighbors get together in small towns all over the country to sacrifice their fattened hogs to make chorizo, morcilla, and jamón.
+Like most agrarian societies, Spaniards make good use of just about every part of the pig, from the hooves to the ears, and most everything in between.
+And the blood doesn’t go to waste either.
+It is quickly drained into a large pan and immediately taken to the kitchen where the preparation of morcilla takes place.

 Morcilla is the first type of sausage made from the slaughtered pig.
-The ground pork is mixed with the blood of the pig (hence the name "blood sausage") along with seasonings and filler (usually rice).
-It is shaped into cylinders and then boiled and hung up to cure.
+The ground pork is mixed with pig's blood, along with seasonings and spices, chopped onions, and filler (usually rice).
+It is then piped into a casing, shaped into cylinders, flash-boiled to coagulate the blood, and hung up to cure.

-Spaniards generally cut morcilla into thick slices (1 inch or so), called "rodajas," and fry them in a bit of olive oil, and then eat with bread; it is eaten this way as a tapa or snack.
-When it is crumbled after cooking, it is a favorite ingredient in stews, such as cocido Madrileno—Madrilene stew, as well as bean dishes, and is placed in the pot with other ingredients to simmer.
+Spaniards generally cut morcilla into thick slices (rodajas), fry them in a bit of olive oil, and eat with bread as a tapa or snack.
+When cooked and crumbled, it becomes a favorite ingredient for stews, such as cocido Madrileño (Madrid-style stew), as well as bean dishes.
+It is often placed in the pot along with other ingredients to simmer.

-Fry it up with some potatoes and serve with poached, scrambled, or fried eggs.
+If you like sausage with breakfast, fry up some sliced morcilla with potatoes and serve with poached, scrambled, or fried eggs.

 Generally speaking, morcilla has a dark purple-black color, a dense consistency, and an intensely rich flavor with a slight tanginess.
 But morcilla is produced throughout the country and, like many classic dishes of Spanish cuisine, both the ingredients used to make it and style of the sausage change considerably from region to region.